aretas2/catalytic-triad-detection/README.md

 The script was written and tested with Python 3 and should work with Python 2.

-The script accepts a PDB file as a sole input file and can be easily used with "for f in *.pdb; do ..." the shell loop for multiple structures.
+The script accepts a PDB file as a sole input file and can be easily used with "for f in *.pdb; do ..." shell loop for multiple structures.

 The script WILL NOT detect the triad if any of the triad residues are mutated.